happycog/templatestarter2016/README.md

 #### Units of measure

-- Please use the `rem()` function for all units, it will print a px fallback ex. `font-size: rem(15);`
+- Please use the `rem()` function for all units (see `_config.map-fun.scss`), it will print a px fallback ex. `font-size: rem(15);`

-#### Naming Classes
+#### Typography

-- Try to extract things you see repeating over and over into classes so you can reuse them for the sake of speed.
-We use an Expressive CSS approach: class names should be very descriptive and never abbreviated.
-Follow bem syntax but map to the property/value if only one style is captured. ex. `.text-align--center`, `.position--relative`.
-Please review the `_library.tools.scss` partial to see whats written and available for reuse.
+- See "Expressive CSS for Type":http://cognition.happycog.com/article/expressive-type-for-css and `_library.type-styles.scss`

-#### Classing all the things
+- Text styles should be defined once, captured in classes to be applied directly to the elements in the HTML, classes like `.type-alpha--xxl`

-- Please use BEM syntax if necessary, leverage expressive classes as much as possible (see `_library.tools.scss`).
+- Text style classes should _never_ be extended with `@extend` in Sass, in general, please do not use `@extend`